 In the center of the house a giant kaleidoscope, three stories tall, pointed toward the sky beneath a ceiling of glass.
 Each morning the woman climbed a tall ladder and poured the images of her dreams out of her head and into the kaleidoscope.
 Throughout the day she stopped and turned a beautiful brass gear that caused the kaleidoscope to rotate, tumbling the images of her dreams and creating an infinite variety of beautiful patterns.

 Three decades later, the image of that kaleidoscope and the beautiful brass gear came to mind as I created my Dala Art.
 I'm not so different from the wizened old woman in the forest.
-I toss the images of the world as I see it each day and spill them out in different patterns onto paper and canvas.
+I toss the images of the world as I see them each day and spill them out into different patterns on paper and canvas.
 I bend a telephone pole, move a tree, add a stone wall where there isn’t one and paint the sky in colors of a dress I saw a woman wearing three days ago.
 I constantly rearrange images in my head and create something new.

 Like a quilter who collects scraps of fabric, I collect mental images.
 I live creatively, always in search of seeing something, hearing something, touching something that will shift the way I think about the universe.
 I live in a state of childlike wonder and curiosity tempered by the challenges of daily living.